schemalog/omni/README.md

 Omni is an open schema log structure for e-commerce products and reviews.
-It provides a unified way to represent product data and customer reviews across multiple online stores (Shopee, Lazada, Amazon, Etsy, Walmart, etc.) in a machine-readable format.
+It provides a unified way to represent product data and customer reviews across multiple online stores (Shopee, Lazada, Amazon, Etsy, GumRoad, etc.) in a machine-readable format.

 Omni was first prototyped on Waking Cup Coffee, but the structure is designed for any product in any store worldwide.